Sign in

 Grid-tie Vs. Battery Backup Vs. Hybrid

-Batteries, and other stand-alone equipment, are required for a fully functional off-grid solar system and add to costs as well as maintenance.
-Grid-tied solar systems are therefore generally cheaper and simpler to install.
+Batteries and other stand-alone equipment are required for a fully functional off-grid solar system and add to costs as well as maintenance.
+Grid-tied solar systems are generally cheaper and simpler to install.

 Read more

-Your solar panels will often generate more electricity than what you are capable of consuming.
-With net metering, homeowners can put this excess electricity onto the utility grid instead of storing it themselves with batteries.
+Your solar panels will often generate more electricity than what you consume.
+With net metering, homeowners can put this excess electricity onto the utility grid instead of storing it in batteries.

 Many utility companies are committed to buying electricity from homeowners at the same rate as they sell it themselves.

-Electricity has to be spent in real time.
-However, it can be temporarily stored as other forms of energy (e.g. chemical energy in batteries).
-Energy storage typically comes with significant losses.
+Electricity has to be consumed in real-time, although it can be temporarily stored as other forms of energy, such as chemical energy in batteries.
+However, energy storage typically involves significant losses.

-The electric power grid is in many ways also a battery, without the need for maintenance or replacements, and with much better efficiency rates.
-In other words, more electricity (and more money) goes to waste with conventional battery systems.
+The electric power grid essentially acts as a battery, without the need for maintenance or replacements, and with much better efficiency rates.
+More electricity, and consequently more money, goes to waste with conventional battery systems.

-According to EIA data, national, annual electricity transmission and distribution losses average about 7% of the electricity that is transmitted in the United States.
-Lead-acid batteries, which are commonly used with solar panels, are only 80-90% efficient at storing energy, and their performance degrades with time.
+According to EIA data, annual electricity transmission and distribution losses average about 7% of the electricity transmitted in the United States.
+Lead-acid batteries, commonly used with solar panels, are only 80-90% efficient at storing energy, and their performance degrades over time.

-Additional perks of being grid-tied include access to backup power from the utility grid (in case your solar system stop generating electricity for one reason or another).
-At the same time you help to mitigate the utility company`s peak load.
-As a result, the efficiency of our electrical system as a whole goes up.
+Being grid-tied also gives you access to backup power from the utility grid if your solar system stops generating electricity.
+Additionally, you help mitigate the utility company's peak load, enhancing the overall efficiency of the electrical system.

 Equipment for Grid-Tied Solar Systems

-There are a few key differences between the equipment needed for grid-tied, off-grid and hybrid solar systems.
-Standard grid-tied solar systems rely on the following components:
+There are key differences in the equipment required for grid-tied, off-grid, and hybrid solar systems.
+Standard grid-tied solar systems rely on:

 • Grid-Tie Inverter (GTI) or Micro-Inverters